Do You Need a Lawyer After Experiencing Harassment at Restaurant?

 Since all employers, including restaurants, are required to follow federal EEOC guidelines, they are also bound by various laws that have been passed over the years.
 Some of the most important include the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964, and the Pregnancy Discrimination Act of 1978.
 These, along with others that pertain to disabilities, age, and other factors, are unfortunately ignored by employers each and every day.
 As a result, innocent and hard-working employees lose their jobs and livelihoods, creating emotional and financial hardships.

-Due to the complexities involved with labor law, always work with attorneys who specialize in this area.
-If your rights as a restaurant worker have been violated, schedule your consultation today with a lawyer for restaurant employee discrimination Los Angeles workers know will fight hard for them, such as Mann Elias.
+Due to the complexities involved with labor law, always work with legal professionals that specialize in this area.
+If your rights as an employee have been violated, schedule your consultation today with a lawyer for restaurant labor law violations in Los Angeles from Mann & Elias.